23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 13. 11 days are recommended for first-time travelers to Nepal and Bhutan

-It is possible to shorten the tour of Nepal and Bhutan into just six days, if you are really short on time, though it is not recommended.
-Spending 3 days in Kathmandu, Nepal to see the major sights and then moving to Bhutan to tour just around Paro and Thimphu will be enough to whet your appetite for more.
+It is possible to shorten the tour of Nepal and Bhutan into around one week, if you are really short on time, though it is not recommended.
+Spending 3 days in Kathmandu, Nepal, to see the major sights and then moving to Bhutan to tour just around Paro,Thimphu, and Punakha will be enough to whet your appetite for more.

 15. Avoid visiting Nepal and Bhutan from June to August (Monsoon Season)